chickazee4/heirloom-ports/README.md

 * ETCDIR - where files intended for /etc, mostly configuration files and the like, should go (this shouldn't normally be changed unless you have a non-traditional setup lacking the ordinary /etc dir)
 * USRSHAREDIR - where files intended for /usr/share, mostly public assets, should go (shouldn't normally be changed, see above)

-the repository also includes linux-x64 glibc/gcc binaries under the _INST folder, which are not guaranteed to work on every system.
+the repository also includes linux-x64 glibc/gcc binaries under the _INST folder, only some of which can be moved portably to other systems. it's better to install from source unless you only need utilities that don't depend on external files.

 required to build:
 * glibc (musl-libc support forthcoming)